Adult Children of Alcoholics and the Individuation Journey

 Adult children of alcoholics each have their own individual journey, yet they share some powerful factors in common.

-These factors can very directly impact the course of the person’s individuation, the term that Jungian depth psychotherapists use to describe the path an individual follows to become fully her- or himself.
+These factors can very directly impact the course of the person’s individuation, the term that Jungian /a-midlife-transitions use to describe the path an individual follows to become fully her- or himself.

 What are some of these key factors, or dimensions?
 And what do they mean for an individual travelling his or her own individual journey to meaning and purpose?

 There are a Lot of Adult Children of Alcoholics

 Estimates are that as many as 18.5% of U.S. children may be the children of alcoholics; we can expect that numbers would not deviate that radically in Canada.
 This is a huge number of people; and very many of them are carrying burdens of very nearly overwhelming pain, related to traumatic and other extremely painful experience in the past.

 Dr. Claudia Black, Ph.
 D., a renowned expert on addictions and adult children of alcoholics notes that these individuals grow up with three rules particularly deeply ingrained in their lives: don’t trust; don’t feel; and, don’t talk.
 Each of these “rules” comes with a background history, often composed of incredible pain and sorrow.

 Alcoholic parents can often be so absorbed in concerns related to themselves and their drinking that they forget or are unconcerned with the needs of family members, to the point where they forget about key occasions like birthdays, or graduations, or they leave family members stranded.
 Children who are subject to a steady diet of such experiences absorb the message that there is no one in whom they can have any faith.
 In Jungian terms they encounter the devastating negative side of archetypal mother and father.